Joel-Liju/DePacinoFaceClassifier/README.md

 # DePacinoFaceClassifier
-This is a project aiming to differentiate between Al Pacino and Robert de niro
+This is a project aiming to differentiate between Al Pacino and Robert De Niro

 To run it, you should first make two folders.
 1. images